 Arrangements by Lehman Family Funeral Service.

-in memory of WILLIAM "DAVE" SCHNAITHMANN, please visit our floral store.
+To send flowers to the family or plant a tree in memory of WILLIAM "DAVE" SCHNAITHMANN, please visit our floral store.